SkatAI/epitadb/docs/latex/lesson.md

 - **Storage** : minimize data redundancy (also important for integrity)

 and :

 - **Simplicity**: Create an understandable structure for developers and analysts

-as we will see it always comes down to balancing between read and write performance
+It always comes down to balancing between read and write performance

 **How to design the data structure of a database ?**

-# Scope
+# Some background and recap

-quick recap :
+quick recap:

 - Entity-Relationship Diagrams : ERDs
 - 1-1, 1-many, many-many relations

-and then
+and then:

 - OLAP vs OLTP databases and design strategies
 - Normalization
 - anomalies to detect the need for normalization